Criminology and Education Studies (joint honours)

 Learning and assessment

 In your first year, you’ll build a foundation in Education Studies and Criminology.
 You’ll learn how children’s brains develop.
-And you’ll explore key debates in education - like learning at home.
+You’ll explore key debates in education - like learning at home.
 You’ll also examine issues in Criminology - like why people commit crime and how the criminal justice system works.

 In your second year you’ll broaden your study.
-You might explore how children learn through play.
-Or examine inclusive learning.
-Or even how gender stereotypes can impact teachers and learners.
+You might explore how children learn through play or examine inclusive learning or even how gender stereotypes can impact teachers and learners.
 You’ll deepen your understanding of Criminology, studying crime through the lens of gender, race and class.
-And you’ll have the chance to do a placement or work-based learning activity.
+You’ll have the chance to do a placement or work-based learning activity.

 Students in forum